 - The misuse or abuse of resources, places, means, and tools have been provided/allocated for the research;

 - Proclaiming misleading/fallacious information related to scientific research and publications.

 Transfer of the Copy Rights

-- The manuscripts send to JIRTE for publication should not be published or send for publication elsewhere.
-During the process of manuscript submission, the authors are required to declare that it has not been published or submitted for publication in any other means.
+- The manuscripts send to JIRTE for publication should not be published or sent for publication elsewhere.
+During the process of manuscript submission, the authors are required to declare that it has not been published or submitted for publication by any other means.
 Otherwise, the authors will be responsible for the consequences.

-- The authors may continue to have the rights of publishing the content of the manuscript in their personal websites, or in their institutions’ open access archives; they may produce copies of the manuscript for personal use, and they may use its content in their other works in par tor as a whole by citing it aptly.
+- The authors may continue to have the rights to publishing the content of the manuscript on their personal websites, or in their institutions’ open access archives; they may produce copies of the manuscript for personal use, and they may use its content in their other works in par tor as a whole by citing it aptly.

-- While using tables, figures and other kinds of verbal and/or visual materials published within the content of a manuscript either in paper-based or in electronic format, the authors are required to obtain permissions from the copy rights holder.
-The authors are obliged to legal, financial and penal responsibilities related to this issue.
+- While using tables, figures, and other kinds of verbal and/or visual materials published within the content of a manuscript either in paper-based or in electronic format, the authors are required to obtain permission from the copy rights holder.
+The authors are obliged to legal, financial, and penal responsibilities related to this issue.

 Conflict of Interests

-- Matters in which persons or groups benefit economically or personally may also cause conflict of interests.
-The reliability of scientific research and published papers is partly related to objectively handling of the conflicts of interests in the processes of planning, applying, writing, assessing, revising and publishing of them.
+- Matters in which persons or groups benefit economically or personally may also cause a conflict of interests.
+The reliability of scientific research and published papers is partly related to objectively handling the conflicts of interests in the processes of planning, applying, writing, assessing, revising and publishing them.

 - In order to make the reviewing processes independent of any unethical conduct, the authors are expected to inform the editorial board in case of a potential conflict of interests.

 - The editorial board of JIRTE promises to consider all these possibilities and strive to make the reviewing process as objective as possible.